shoshievass/reopenmappingproject/README.md

 #### Contact matrices
 A csv file for each MSA of the contact rates by age and industry, named as "contact_msa<msa code>_<source>".
-We have two sources for contact matrices, "replica" or "fred".
+We have two sources for contact matrices: "replica" or "fred".
 Replica contact matrices is generated based on data from Replica.
 FRED contact matrices are generated from public available synthetic population (https://fred.publichealth.pitt.edu/)